GUIDED BREWERY AND VINEYARD BIKE TOURS THROUGH THE NORTH FORK’S WINE COUNTRY

 With this exclusive session for two, you and your guest will create a custom bottle of wine as you learn about life as a vintner.

 Owner and winemaker, Anthony Sannino, will lead you on a tour of the winery and provide you with an overview of the winemaking process.
 Throughout the experience you will enjoy Long Island varietals including Cabernet Sauvignon, Cabernet Franc, Chardonnay and more.

 To create a lasting memory of the day, you will make your very own custom blend while enjoying lunch.
 All is included for $150 per couple.
 Reservations Required- Call to reserve: 631-734-8282

 A 2012 Spring Passport to Long Island Wine Country special is underway through June 1.
 In other words, this is a fabulous time to come spend a few days at Arbor View House our North Fork Long Island Bed and Breakfast near historic Greenport, NY.

-You know how fun it is to visit a foreign land and come home with a new stamp on your passport?
-Well, each time you visit a participating Long Island Winery and purchase a bottle of wine, you’ll get a stamp on your “passport”.
+Do you know how fun it is to visit a foreign land and come home with a new stamp on your passport?
+Well, each time you visit a participating Long Island Winery and purchase a bottle of wine, you'll get a stamp on your "passport".

 Visit at least 10 participating wineries and receive:

 A complimentary tasting of featured wine (with purchase of any in-house tasting).

 2 admission tickets for the price of 1 to the 2012 Taste of Summer event at Old Bethpage Village on June 2.